esther-cs/spcc-form-3-cl-hw/README.md

 Part 2: Heron's Formula

+### T1_Ex2: Conditional Statements

+Part 1: A supermarket is offering a special sale: 20% off with purchases of $150 or above; 10% off with purchases of $100 or above and 5% off with purchases of $50 or above.
+Ask the user to input the total purchase price and store it into the variable total_price.
+Write an if-statement to calculate the discounted price and store it into a variable discount_price.
+Then print out the discounted price to the user.

+Part 2: Better Quadratic Solver

 ### T2_Ex1: Maximum and Minimum
 Part 1: Ask the user to input an integer (target) between 1 and 1000 (inclusive).
 Then use Python random number generator to generate random values, and count the number of values